 - Drone Business Mastery is a great name for a flagship training program that includes everything.

 - Drones 101 is an excellent name for an introductory course.

 - FAA Part 107 Remote Pilot Exam Prep Course is an excellent title for a course that prepares students for an official certification exam.
-This title also includes essential search engine optimized keywords.
+This title also includes essential search keywords.
 (See Tip #4.)

 Considering the type of course you’re creating, you may even want to include a descriptive term that helps set expectations and even predict the experience.